Onyanko Club: 1986

 In February, it was announced on Yūyake Nyan Nyan that the group's two members Miharu Nakajima and Sonoko Kawai would "graduate" from the group in April.
-Nakajima, who was graduating from high school in March, decided to retire from the music and entertainment industry and go to college for becoming a dental hygienist while Kawai would move on to pursue her solo career as a singer and later a singer-songwriter.
-Japanese word "sotsugyou (卒業)", which means "graduation (from school)", was used by the group for the first time in the Japanese pop music industry to describe departure of members from an idol group or a band.
+Nakajima, who was graduating from high school in March, decided to retire from the music and entertainment industry and go to college to become a dental hygienist, while Kawai would move on to pursue her solo career as a singer and later a singer-songwriter.
+The Japanese word "sotsugyou" (卒業, "graduation") was used by the group for the first time in the Japanese pop music industry to describe departure of members from an idol group or a band.
 The reason for the use of the Japanese word was that the group and its activities were revolving around a concept that it was a student club that engaged in show business activities as extracurricular activities.

-As one of the rules for Onyanko Club members, they had to attend high school and maintain good grades to be able to remain in the group.
+As one of the rules for Onyanko Club members was that they had to attend high school and maintain good grades to be able to remain in the group.
 There were members who were dismissed from the group by producers of Yūyake Nyan Nyan in violation of the rule by quitting school.
 Members also had to take their time off from appearing on the daily TV show and participating in other activities of the group during their respective schools' midterm exams and final exams as well as during times for exam preparation.
 Moreover, having to give priority to their studies over the group's show business activities resulted in significant restrictions on several member's activities.
 For example, Mutsumi Yokota had to refrain from appearing on the daily TV show since winning the aforementioned audition until she graduated from her high school in March 1986 as a result of the school's restrictions on her show business activities.
 For the same reason, Harumi Tomikawa also was not allowed to appear on the TV show from January to May 1986 even though she was able to participate in the group's certain activities, such as photo shoots, recording sessions and concert performances.